unicornpkg/cli/README.md

 # CLI components of unicornpkg

-The command-line interface for the [unicornpkg library](https://unicornpkg.github.io).
+The command-line interface for the [unicornpkg library](https://unicornpkg.madefor.cc).

-Includes `unicorntool`, a utility for installing raw package tables.
-This will eventually house `hoof` as well.
+Includes `unicorntool`, a utility for manually managing the package database.
+This also includes `hoof`, a tool for installing packages from package remotes.